Customer Support

 Machine Jump or Drift

-It is not an issue as long as you keep your body on the machine when it is running on vibration.
+It is not an issue as long as you keep your body on the machine when it is vibrating.

 It is recommended to use your vibration plate on a carpeted floor.
 The carpet provides some buffer and friction that can prevent the machine from jumping or drifting.